juliagleichweit/sim1/README.md

 ```

 After the above steps are done the test environment should be correctly set up.

+#### Train the Models
+Aftwerwards execute CNN_XXX.py and CNN_audio.py (a bit misleading name with C instead of D) to train the models or to test them on the prepared test data.
+Therefore you have to set the shouldTrain and shouldTest boolean values in the corresponding script.

+Both models employ a binary classifier.

+- For the audio 40 MFCCs (Mel-Frequency Cepstral Coefficient) are used.
+MFCCs make us of the  Mel scaling to try to model the way that the human hearing audiotory system perceives sounds.
+That is also why we chose to use this features.

+__AUDIO__: For the audio 40 MFCCs (Mel-Frequency Cepstral Coefficient) are used.
+MFCCs make us of the  Mel scaling to try to model the way that the human hearing audiotory system perceives sounds.
+That is also why we chose to use this features.

+The model is a simple deep neural network which should achieve around 83% accuracy on the test data.

 #### Time Sheet:
 | Date| Time   | Julia | Benedikt| Description|
 |-------|:---------|:-------|:----|:------|